This topic contains information on the following:

 1. What known information must be included in a UIFSA petition (such as information about the parties, location information, or relief that is sought);

-2. Nondisclosure of the address of the custodian and children (when a tribunal has determined that their health or safety might be at risk); or
+2. Nondisclosure of the address of the custodial parent (CP) and children (when a tribunal has determined that their health or safety might be at risk); or

 3. Limited immunity from service of process when an individual is in a state to participate in a UIFSA action.
 (For example, an obligee comes to this state for a modification proceeding.
 The obligee cannot be served with a custody/visitation complaint.)